-Traffic safety advocates across Washington State are celebrating the news that Governor Jay Inslee plans to sign a new distracted driving bill into law on Tuesday.
+Traffic safety advocates across Washington State are celebrating the news that Governor Jay Inslee has signed a new distracted driving bill into law.
 Inslee vetoed a portion of the bill that would delay enforcement of the new law until 2019, stating that the changes were so important to citizen safety that they needed to go into effect quickly.

 What Does The New Law Change?

 The new measure bans holding all hand-held devices while you’re behind the wheel.
 That means no more holding a cell phone, tablet, GPS device, or any other electronic device in your hand while you’re on the road.
 Not only are you not allowed to hold your phone while your car is in motion, you’re also prohibited from holding it while waiting in stopped traffic or while at a red light.

 Washington state was one of the first in the country to make texting behind the wheel a citable offense—but the law only banned holding your phone to your ear and sending SMS messages, since most phones didn’t have the capacity to send any other type of message at the time.
 Now, phones have the capacity to send and receive written messages, audio files, live audio, images, alerts, video files, streaming video and push notifications through thousands of app.